Parth424-blip/Parth424-blip/README.md

 Projects:
 - Brogram: A React app for tracking a 30 day workout program with progress tracking and local storage
 - SmolStore: A modern e commerce app for digital products with Stripe checkout
-- Password Manager: A full stack app for securely managing passwords with CRUD, search, and clipboard features
+- AI-Resume_analyzer: A full stack app for securely managing passwords with CRUD, search, and clipboard features

 How to reach me?
 Email: tiwariparth339@gmail.com